-The NMPC's limitations are explored by analyzing the effects of increasingly intense gusts, with performance results shown in Figs. 10 and 12.
-These results demonstrate that the NMPC can maintain control of the flight path for gust intensities up to $5.1 \,\mathrm{m \, s^{-1}}$ .
+The NMPC's limitations are explored by analyzing the effects of increasingly intense gusts, with performance results shown in Figs. 11 and 12.
+These results demonstrate that the NMPC can maintain control of the flight path for gust intensities up to 5.1 m s^{-1} .
 In these cases, the NMPC handles the disturbances with only minor deviations in pitch angle and elevator input, which stabilize soon after the gust has passed.
-However, when gust intensity is raised to $5.6 \,\mathrm{m \, s^{-1}}$ , the NMPC reaches the ceiling of its control capabilities.
+However, when gust intensity is raised to $5.6 \,\mathrm{m \, s^{-1}}$, the NMPC reaches the ceiling of its control capabilities.
 This loss of control is evidenced by an increase in pitching oscillation magnitude while the gust is active, along with a substantial decrease in altitude immediately following the gust disturbance.
 The elevator deflection angle also exhibits a progressive oscillation with growing amplitude, suggesting that while the NMPC attempts to control the flight path, it requires increasingly high control inputs to counteract the instability introduced by the gust.
 When the gust excitation is abruptly removed, the NMPC can no longer effectively correct the flight path.

 The challenge of controlling an aircraft during intense turbulence is better illustrated by Fig. 13, which shows the pitch angle rate and vertical body velocity for different turbulence intensities.
+The

-The results indicate that the vertical velocity reaches higher magnitudes after the gust excitation, as a result of the loss of control by the NMPC at that moment.
+Fig. 9 Pitch angle and aircraft trajectory response during flight under symmetric stochastic gust excitation with turbulence intensity of 4.1 m/s results indicate that the vertical velocity reaches higher magnitudes after the gust excitation, as a result of the loss of control by the NMPC at that moment.
 The main cause of this loss of control is the pitch angle rate, which shows an increase in magnitude prior to that instant, reaching its maximum at 25 s.
 Although the NMPC indirectly addresses these issues by maintaining the pitch angle and vertical position, it does not directly track the pitch angle rate or the vertical velocity as they are not part of the output vector.
 Adding the pitch angle rate as a system output could potentially help improve the control of the aircraft in challenging gust conditions.
 However, this addition would also increase the complexity of control, introducing another variable into the optimization problem and consequently increasing the computational cost.

-Fig. 11: Pitch angle and aircraft trajectory response during flight under symmetric stochastic gust excitation with turbulence intensity of 4.1 m/s
+Fig. 10 Elevator input during flight under symmetric stochastic gust excitation with turbulence intensity of 4.1 m/s

-Fig. 12: Pitch angle and aircraft trajectory response during flight under symmetric stochastic gust excitation with different turbulence intensities
+Fig. 11 Elevator input during flight under symmetric stochastic gust excitation with different turbulence intensities

-4.1.2 Asymmetric Stochastic Gust
+4.1.2 Asymmetric Stochastic Gust.
 For the asymmetric gust study, a gust with the nominal magnitude is applied to the left wing and tail, while the right lifting surfaces are subjected to a gust with 80% of the nominal magnitude (see Fig. 5).
 As a result, the flight path is expected to deviate from the desired trimmed flight path in both the longitudinal and lateral directions.
 Therefore, the NMPC needs to utilize all available control inputs to control both motions and maintain the aircraft on its intended path.
-The control surface inputs, Euler angle system response and the flight path for both open loop and NMPC with turbulence intensity of $4.1 \,\mathrm{m\,s^{-1}}$ are presented in Figs. 14-16.
+The control surface inputs, Euler angle system response and the flight path for both open loop and NMPC with turbulence intensity of 4.1 m s-1 are presented in Figs. 14-16.